Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Introduction

-The relativistic feedback model describes the creation of new avalanches by positrons or energetic photons of the initial avalanche in the region with above-critical electric field.
-A new avalanche can be created by a particle that moves towards the start on an initial avalanche.
-It should be noted that all the particles, including gamma-photons, are radiated mainly along with the avalanche development.
-Thus, the efficiency of the relativistic feedback mechanism is limited by the probability for a positron or gamma-ray to obtain the speed in the direction reverse to the movement of the avalanche.
-The efficiency of creation of new avalanches can be higher if it does not require a reversal of the particle movement.
-To discuss this possibility, let us consider the electric field structure, which is nonuniform on a scale greater than the avalanche length.
+Consider the electric field structure, which is nonuniform on a scale greater than the relativistic runaway electron avalanche growth length.
 In this case, particles emitted by the initial avalanche can reach regions with the direction of the electric field different from that in the region of the initial avalanche.
 Thus, the change of direction required for a particle to create a RREA will be smaller than that in the uniform field.
 For this reason, the initial avalanche can create more new avalanches.
-Moreover, each of the new avalanches emits particles mainly along itself, and some of them can reach the region of the initial avalanche, enhancing it.
-The described processes lead to the creation of new avalanches and amplification of the initial one, and hereinafter are referred to as the ``reactor model''.
-The new kind of feedback occurring in the uniform electric field is called ``reactor feedback''.
+Moreover, each of the new avalanches emits particles mainly along with itself, and some of them can reach the region of the initial avalanche, enhancing it.
+The described processes lead to the creation of new avalanches and amplification of the initial one, and the concept hereinafter is referred to as the ``reactor model'', Figure~\ref{reactor_model}.
+The new kind of feedback occurring in the nonuniform electric field is called ``reactor feedback''.

 This paper presents the numerical simulation and the analytical description of the reactor model.
+In Section \ref{Simulation} (Simulation) the reactor model is studied via macroscopic Monte-Carlo simulation.
+The analytical approach for reactor model study is described in the section Analytical model of multicell reactor structure, Section~ \ref{Analytical completely random reactor model}.
 The spatial distribution and the time dependence of gamma-ray flux are calculated.
 The conditions for TGF occurrence within a reactor thundercloud are derived.
-In the \ref{Discussion} section predictions of the model are compared with observation data and conclusions of other modeling studies.
-Question of the electric cloud structure and applicability of the model of the reactor structure is addressed.
+In the Section \ref{Discussion} (Discussion) predictions of the model are compared with observation data and conclusions of other modeling studies.
+The question of the electric cloud structure and applicability of the model of the reactor structure is addressed.